Posted March 7, 2011

 If there is one thing we know about criminal activity on the internet, we know it changes constantly.
 Because the most illicit gains are to be found where defenses are few, online fraudsters are always seeking new territory to exploit their victims.

 One current trend in the world of online fraud is the shift toward the mobile arena.
 For example, many reports are emerging about attacks against Google’s Android operating system for mobile devices.
-ISS recently examined Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. designed to target Android.
+ISS recently examined Malware: Software that is intended to damage or disable computers and computer systems. designed to target Android.

 In that vein, today we bring you images from the world of illegal online pharmacies.
 These organizations put lives at risk by offering prescription medications without a prescription, or worse, by sending fake medications that can cause great harm.
 Moreover, consumers’ credit card numbers are sometimes stolen when they make purchases from these sites.